 Donna discovered her true passion for writing at the United World College of the Atlantic in Wales, where she pursued the International Baccalaureate degree and focused on English Literature.
-At Atlantic College, Donna’s love of the classics written by Jane Austin, William Shakespeare, Charles Dickens, Elie Wiesel, and Victor Hugo among others, awakened a desire to write books that touched the human spirit.
+At Atlantic College, Donna’s love of the classics written by such people as Jane Austin, William Shakespeare, Charles Dickens, Elie Wiesel, and Victor Hugo awakened a desire to write books that touched the human spirit.

 At Atlantic College, Donna wrote a thesis on Emily Brontë’s Wuthering Heights and visited the Brontë parsonage in Haworth, England.
 Walking the heather-dressed moors on a drizzly day is forever etched in her mind as she happened upon an old man with a cap and a cane whose ancestors knew the Brontës.
 Emily’s poem No Coward Soul is Mine had an indelible effect on Donna’s theology and faith.

-At Case Western Reserve University in Cleveland, Donna took classes in English Literature and went on to master in Mass Communications/Journalism at San Jose State University.
-Donna worked in community and employee relations for ten years.
+During her undergraduate years at Case Western Reserve University, Donna took classes in English Literature as well as obtaining her BA in Sociology and minors in political science and music.
+She went on to master in Mass Communications/Journalism at San Jose State University.
+Donna worked as a communications professional before turning to free-lance writing.

-Donna and her husband Jim have been married for thirty years and live in Fort Collins, Colorado.
-They have one married daughter who lives close-by.
-Jim and Donna are active in youth ministry at their local church.
-Donna also volunteers for a homeless ministry in Fort Collins.
+Donna and her husband Jim have been married for thirty-three years and live in Fort Collins, Colorado.
+She and her husband work in youth ministry at their local church.
+They also travel, hike and kayak as their schedules allow.